 Long Term Factors Pushing Oil prices Up

 The first article is primarily concerned with oil price predictions over the next few decades.
 It states:

 Growth, prosperity and rising population will inevitably push up energy needs over the coming decades,” said IEA executive director Maria van der Hoeven.
 (BBC)

 The keyword is ‘over next few decades’ This long term rise in oil prices could still see oil prices fall in short term due to the Euro debt crisis.
 But, in the long term, the price of oil is determined by ‘fundamentals’ – the long term growth in supply and demand.
 Long term oil prices are likely to rise if:

 - We experience a growth in world population.

-- Economic growth which leads to increased use of oil. (demand for oil arguably has a high income elasticity of demand, e.g. growing middle class in China can afford cars rather than bicycles, causing bigger % increase in demand.)
+- Economic growth leads to increased use of oil. (demand for oil arguably has a high-income elasticity of demand, e.g. growing middle class in China can afford cars rather than bicycles, causing a bigger % increase in demand.)

 - Given the rate of economic growth in China and India, there is the potential for a very rapid increase in demand for oil – especially if we don’t find alternative energy sources.